Cambridge Technical Level 3 Extended Certificate in Digital Media

 Studying Media at Oakes College Cambridge allows you to create a portfolio of media work to take into the media industry for work or use to showcase for university.

-The department encourages students to take work experience places in the media industry and has contacts to help students make that first step.
+The department encourages students to take work experience places in the media industry.
 We also recommend short courses, workshops and internships which will help develop our students’ skills further.

 Media gives students the ability to work in the vast industry of media, however, it also creates the pathway towards a career in law, marketing, project management, politics, web design and more.